 5 Tips To Help Your Employees Start Working Remotely

 Here are a few tips to help your employees start working remotely.

 - Reliable technology.
 It’s important to send workers home with reliable computers and technology, rather than digging out an old laptop from ten years ago.
-This can help to prevent frustration as workers won’t have the quick access to the IT support they once had.
+This can help to prevent frustration as workers won’t have quick access to the IT support they once had.
 Working with the latest technology can also help to increase productivity.
-More time can be spent working and less trouble-shooting.
-Noise-cancelling headphones are also perfect for when your workers must spent a lot of time on the telephone chatting with customers or fellow colleagues.
+I had recently had my epicanthoplasty and I had to get the top inline technology so that I would not strain my eyes.
+More time can be spent working and less troubleshooting.
+Noise-canceling headphones are also perfect for when your workers must spend a lot of time on the telephone chatting with customers or fellow colleagues.
 Other equipment to consider can be wireless keyboards and mouses, and even a second screen.

 - Differing work styles.
 What works for one person may not work for another.
 Some people love to work surrounded by noise at a cafe, while others prefer a quiet environment at home.
 Many enjoy listening to music.
 Some employees may wish to have the same working schedule they had while working in the office, while others may wish to break their workday into two parts.
 The key is to have employees work during their most productive moments.
 Managers need to be open to what the employees want.

 - Community focus.
 Perhaps one of the hardest aspects of working from home is the actual loneliness of it.
 Besides regular progress reports, encourage a healthy social environment too.
 Set special days when people can share photos of their pets or family, or even just pop into a quick video call to say hi.

 Don’t worry if there are glitches in getting your employees set up.
 As they start to work from home there will need to be adjustments made along the way.
 Once they get started you’ll have a better idea of what actually works and what doesn’t.
 If your business or company needs assistance with the best remote technology then please Contact Us or give iConnect Technologies a call today.